merih-sakarya/spring-boot-s3-example/README.md

 ### S3Template
 **S3Template** is a higher-level abstraction provided by **Spring Cloud AWS**.
 It simplifies AWS S3 operations with a Spring-style interface, allowing for easier integration with Spring Boot projects. **S3Template** builds on top of **S3Client**, making common tasks like file upload, download, and deletion much more straightforward.
 It abstracts away much of the complexity, allowing developers to work more efficiently in Spring ecosystems.

+**Note:** When you include the `spring-cloud-aws-starter-s3` dependency, it also provides **S3Client** through auto-configuration.
+This means that, while **S3Template** simplifies the integration, you still have access to **S3Client** for low-level control if needed.
+This flexibility allows you to choose between the two based on your project's requirements.

 ### Why This Project Uses S3Client
 In this project, I primarily implemented **S3Client** to demonstrate the control and flexibility it offers over AWS S3 operations.
 However, S3Template can be used as an alternative for developers who are looking for a simpler and more Spring-friendly approach to AWS S3 integration.